wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 C. Concern about potential malicious libraries among insecure transitive dependencies (in the supply chain) has forced products such as Walmart Labs' <a target="_blank" href="https://github.com/hapijs">Hapi.js</a> to <a target="_blank" href="https://hapi.dev/#security">not use any external libraries</a>.
 So funtionality needs to be brought back in from external libraries.

 D. I like working toward being a <strong>craftsman</strong> at programming, like a painter who creates intricate artwork.
 This article presents an example of my experiments on how to handle complexity for <strong>resilency</strong>.

-> I'd love to get your opinion on this, as I'm not a professional programmer.
-My time has been spent mainly on DevSecOps.

 <hr />